-Wrongful Death – Wrongful death that is a result of a fatal motorcycle accident is compensable.
+Wrongful Death – Wrongful death resulting from a fatal motorcycle accident is compensable.
 Most of all, this accidental death was avoidable.
-But this is only true if the other driver wasn't negligent.
+But this is only true if the other driver wasn’t negligent.
 As a consequence, the family of the deceased sues the at-fault party.
 Recovering compensation remains the object.

-Motorcycle Accident Attorney – If harm came to you or a loved one in a motorcycle crash, call Ehline Law Firm.
+Motorcycle Accident Attorney – If harm comes to you or a loved one in a motorcycle crash, call Ehline Law Firm.
 Call us toll-free at (213) 596-9642 to schedule a free consultation.